United States - English

 GOJO has set aggressive, long-range goals to reduce our sustainability impacts.
 Goals to reduce our sustainability impacts are focused on three areas including water, solid waste and greenhouse gas emissions.
 By 2015 GOJO strives to reduce water use by 30%, cut solid waste by 25% and reduce greenhouse gas emissions by 5% relative to the 2010 per use basis.

-Share every new GOJO Hand Hygiene Blog post to your selected social network:
+Share every new GOJO Blog post to your selected social network:

-Please use this contact information for non-advertising-related media inquiries only.
-For non-editorial relatated inquiries, call 1-800-321-9647 or use the GOJO Contact Us form.
+This contact information is for news media only.
+For other inquiries, please contact GOJO customer service at 1-800-321-9647 or use the GOJO Contact Us form.

 Solutions by Market

 8:00 am-5:00 pm EST Monday-FridayEmail Have an idea?

 Copyright ©2016–2020 GOJO Industries, Inc. All rights reserved.

 Do Not Sell/Your California Privacy Rights